hayeah/sike-react-course/create-project/index.md

 Before we start working on the project, we should add some CSS to solve common cross-browser problems:

++ Use [PostCSS](https://github.com/postcss/postcss) to add features to standard CSS.
++ Use [autoprefixer](https://github.com/postcss/autoprefixer) to add vendor prefixes automatically.
 + Include [normalizer.css](http://necolas.github.io/normalize.css) to fix browser inconsistencies.
-+ Use [autoprefixer](https://github.com/postcss/autoprefixer) to add vendor prefixes automatically.

 Furthermore, to make CSS layout easier, we'll adopt the ReactNative's flexbox settings:

 + Use the [ReactNative flexbox settings](https://github.com/facebook/css-layout#default-values) globally.

 We'll talk about what these settings mean in the next lesson.
-Don't worry if you don't understand what they mean yet.
+Don't worry if you don't understand them yet.

 Resources:

-+ Always check [Can I Use](http://caniuse.com) for browser compatibility.
++ Check [Can I Use](http://caniuse.com) for browser compatibility.